 Pine real estate is some of the most expensive in Arizona, although Pine house values don't compare to the most expensive real estate in the U.S.

-Pine is a decidedly white-collar town, with fully 93.64% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pine is a town of service providers, professionals, and managers.
-There are especially a lot of people living in Pine who work in management occupations (26.10%), art, media, and design (14.25%), and healthcare (11.84%).
+Pine is a decidedly white-collar town, with fully 94.72% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pine is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Pine who work in management occupations (30.47%), healthcare (14.03%), and healthcare suport services (13.27%).

 Of important note, Pine is also a town of artists.
 Pine has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Pine’s character.

-A relatively large number of people in Pine telecommute to their jobs.
-Overall, about 14.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 36.05% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pine has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pine has few renters and college students.
 But the biggest reason it is quieter in Pine than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pine may be for you.